ndanilo8/Active-stabilization-sounding-rocket/README.md

 # GNC-model-rocket
 Guidance Navegation and Control, GNC for sort, Model Rocket.

-This project will be first a proof of concept.
-So the main objective is improving the know-how of an Advanced Model Rocket build from "ground up" to "sky high".
+This project will be first a proof of concept with 2 stages:
+1 - Flight with fins no TVC
+2 - Flight with only TVC

+This test profile will allow me to have some good telemetry regarding how the forces are acting on the rocket to therefore fine tune/fix ASTRA's software for the second flight with only TVC.

-The payload of this said Rocket will be the Avionics hosting the Teensy 4.1 powered Flight Computer.
+The payload of this said Rocket will be the Avionics hosting the Teensy 4.1 powered Flight Computer called ASTRA.
-This will Control the TVC Engine Mount to "steer" the Rocket but always keeping the pointy end up :)
+This will Control the TVC Engine Mount to "steer" the Rocket but always keeping the pointy end UP :)

-In Essence, TVC like the name sujects, it is Thurst Vectoring Control.
-This consists of gimbaling the Motor's Thurst Vector Direction making it rotate by the CM of the rocket therefore changing it's overall trajectory of the flight.
+In Essence, TVC like the name sujects, it stands for Thurst Vectoring Control.
+This consists of gimbaling the Motor's Thurst Vector Direction which applies torque on the rocket CM and therefore changes it's overall trajectory.

+The art of making a GNC model rocket is a combination of being able to get absolute orientation or at least relative orientation (eg. relative to the launchpad) on a body that is under high acceleration and being able to relate that orientation data to the navigation system and finally the actuators.

+DISCLAMER
+The goal of this project is to gain experience in real life small-scale development of eletronically controlled model rockets for educational purposes ONLY.
+With this said, I WILL NOT be disclosing ASTRA's software in this repository or anywhere else.

+You will be able to follow along the project here as I will be posting simulations screenshots, photos, videos and hardwarwe subsystems development, overall engineering.
+Sharing ONLY what is currently legally found elsewhere on the model rocketry community.

 ![](https://www.grc.nasa.gov/www/k-12/rocket/Images/rktcontrl.gif)